 4. Vanguard Cleaning Systems

-Vanguard Cleaning Systems has been offering a full range of cleaning and janitorial services to a wide range of clients since 1984 through its five service standards: 1) A dedicated account liaison for each customer, 2) Informed and motivated to exceed expectations, 3) Advanced cleaning technologies, 4) Diverse and specialized capabilities, and 5) A disciplined approach.
-It claims expertise in green cleaning but doesn’t offer up any particular certifications.
+Vanguard Cleaning Systems distinguishes itself from the competition with its five service standards: 1) A dedicated account liaison for each customer, 2) Informed and motivated to exceed expectations, 3) Advanced cleaning technologies, 4) Diverse and specialized capabilities, and 5) A disciplined approach.
+The company offers both unit and master franchises.

-5. CleanNet USA
+6. CleanNet USA

-6. Anago Cleaning Systems
+7. Anago Cleaning Systems

 8. Buildingstars International